Join us for ARCA’s 20th Anniversary Birthday Party!

-Join the fun and celebrate ARCA’s 20th Anniversary at the Gala Pops Concert “Birthday Party” performed by mezzo-soprano Katherine (Kathy) Soroka who sang the first concert in Lincoln Hall in 2006 – with virtuoso pianist and ARCA favorite Nathan Carterette, celebrated violinist Maureen Conlon Gutiérrez and acclaimed tenor Robert Frankenberry in his return to Lincoln Hall.
+Join the fun and celebrate ARCA’s 20th Anniversary at the Gala “Birthday” Pops Concert on Sunday, October 12 at 2 PM in Lincoln Hall – performed by mezzo-soprano Katherine (Kathy) Soroka who sang ARCA’s first concert, Shall We Gather by the River, in Lincoln Hall in 2006.
+She is joined by virtuoso pianist and ARCA favorite Nathan Carterette, distinguished violinist Maureen Conlon Gutiérrez and acclaimed tenor Robert Frankenberry in his return to Lincoln Hall.

-Enjoy a champagne toast at the intermission – and the reception at the Red Brick Gallery following the concert for the opening of the exhibit of Rafi and Klee.
+Enjoy a champagne toast at the intermission following a tribute to ARCA’s founders, funders and friends – and meet the artists at the wine and cheese reception at the Red Brick Gallery for the opening of the exhibit of Rafi and Klee – INTERWOVEN: The Art of Growth and Connection – Art, Jewelry and Sculpture – at 17 Main Street, Foxburg, PA 16036, following the concert

 Nathan Carterette

-ARCA welcomes back pianist Nathan Carterette hailed as “wonderfully poetic,” (Westfalen Post) “exuberant yet sensitive,” (Pittsburgh Post-Gazette) and “very compelling in his power and presence” (International Composer).
-He distinguished himself in the concert world by performing a huge range of works from Elizabethan keyboard music to tour de force Romantic block busters and music written today.
+Nathan has distinguished himself in the concert world by performing a huge range of works from Elizabethan keyboard music to Bach’s Goldenberg Variations to tour de force Romantic block busters and music of living composers with whom he has collaborated.

 In his most recent ARCA concert at the Lincoln Hall Steinway, “Music for the Ballet”, Nathan enthralled the audience with Mikhal Pletnev’s virtuosic arrangement of Tchaikovsky’s Nutcracker Suite and movements from Prokofiev’s ballet Romeo and Juliet.